 How Christina McGarry Uses Mendix to Create Better User Experiences

-In today’s installment of our rapid developer profile series, we are featuring Christina McGarry, IT Development Officer at Knowsley Council.
+In today’s maker profile, we are featuring Christina McGarry, IT Development Officer at Knowsley Council.
 Hear her helpful tips for learning the Mendix Platform and the projects she is most proud of.

 1. What is your education and professional background?
 Did you have any prior development experience?